blackbhc/refactor/development-manual/development.md

   to the hdf5 file when the stack is full or the simulation is finished.
 This strategy is due to the uncertainty of how many synchronized time steps will be analyzed during a simulation.
   This can avoid the frequent opening and closing of the hdf5 file, which is time consuming.
-- The size of the virtual stack is in units of synchronized time steps in simulation, which is defined as a constant `VIRTUAL_STACK_SIZE` in `src/output/writer.h`.
 - It seems to be possible to use the parallel hdf5 IO to improve the performance, but there is few documentations about this feature, and such feature is not always activated in the hdf5 library, so `galotfa` only use a serial mode to write date, which is collected from all processes into the main process.